jnozzi/cocoadev.com/SiteContent/General/NSIndexSetEnumerator.markdown

-A basic class to provide enumerator functionality over an [[NSIndexSet]]
+A basic class to provide enumerator functionality over an General/NSIndexSet

-See source and sample code here  http://www.cocoadev.com/index.pl?[[NSIndexSet]]
+See source and sample code here  http://www.cocoadev.com/index.pl?General/NSIndexSet